fluent/fluent-bit-docs/configuration/file.md

 # Configuration File

-There are some cases where using the command line to start Fluent Bit is not ideal for some escenarios, when running it as a service a configuration file it's times better.
+There are some cases where using the command line to start Fluent Bit is not ideal for some scenarios, when running it as a service a configuration file it's times better.

 Fluent Bit allows to use one configuration file which works at a global scope and uses the [schema](configuration_schema.md) defined previously.